Film / Sweet Home

 - Demonic Possession: Lady Mamiya possesses Asuka.
 After killing Asuka, she does this to Emi.

 - Driven to Suicide: After Lady Mamiya was cornered by the townspeople when she was alive, she threw herself in the furnace that killed their children.
-Ichirou thought that that would stop the horror.
+Ichirou thought that would stop the horror.
 He was wrong.

 - Falling Chandelier of Doom: Akiko is almost crushed by one when she sets out to rescue Emi.